makyo/writing/work/the-fool/the-fool.md

 "Maybe they're just facets of yourself."
 She finishes, smirking back to me.

 Thus chastened, I look at the second card.
 "There's a dog, one with short hair, though it doesn't look like any of the dogs I've met.
-He's--" I catch myself; seeing androgyny.
-"They're stepping toward the edge of a cliff.
+He's--" I catch myself; seeing androgyny and tamping down the yearning for my own.
+"They're stepping toward the edge of a cliff, with a little spirit thing dancing at their feet.
 They have one of those sticks with a bag tied to the end, but their tunic thing is what has me thinking.
 It's all growing things."
-I lean in closer and add, "And little splashes of water."
+I lean in closer and add, "And little splashes of water.
+Green and blue on navy."

 We sit in silence for a moment while I think about the card more.

 "There's a good balance of colors, come to think of it.
 Blue and green and red and yellow."
-I hesitate, staring at the lean canine muzzle --- the balance continues there, masculine and feminine, hard and soft.
+I hesitate, staring at the lean canine muzzle --- the balance continues there, masculine and feminine, hard and soft, intent and uncaring.
 I say nothing, and wonder why.

 The older woman nods slowly.
 "It's a fancy shirt, no denying.
 It'd look good on you."

 I laugh, she grins.
 "Seriously.
 It's a good mix.
 You're a good mix, too.
 But you wear all drab colors.
 Why's that?"

 I lay my ears back.
-There had been a sudden flush to my cheeks, at being so deliberately addressed, along with the first hints of annoyance replaced with embarrassment.
+There had been a sudden flush to my cheeks, at being so deliberately addressed, along with the first hints of annoyance.
+These are soon replaced with embarrassment.
 "I don't want to...I mean, I don't think I'd look good in bright colors or fancy clothes."

 "I think you would."
 She hastens to continue, speaking over my mounting disagreements.
 "I think you'd look good, if you dressed how you wanted.
 Don't you?"

-I stare at her.
+I frown at her.
 She continues, "You didn't say you don't want to dress in bright colors and fancy clothes.
 You started to say you didn't want to do something else."

 Anger's the wrong word for what I feel.
 Frustration.
 Humiliation, perhaps, at being so transparent.
 "I don't want to," I begin, feeling that struggle.
 My shoulders sag, and I complete the statement.
 "I don't want to be seen like that."